Shia view of Aisha: Status as favorite wife

 Shias reject the idea that Aisha was Muhammad's favorite wife and believe that Muhammad favored none of his wives in compliance with the Qur'anic verse:

-They also quote Muhammad: "When a man has two wives and he is inclined to one of them, he will come on the Day of resurrection with a side hanging down."

 Others believe that Umm Salama was his favorite wife due to her dedication to the Ahl al-Bayt.
 Umm Salama is presented as a contrast to Aisha through her loyalty to Muhammad's family as well as obedience to his commands after his death.
 Unlike Aisha, who raised an army against Ali, Umm Salama tried to calm tensions.
 She also warned Ali of Aisha's intentions when dissuading Aisha from rebellion was unsuccessful.

-It is generally accepted by Sunnis and Shias that Khadijah was Muhammad's favorite wife without contest, and that Aisha or Umm Salama were only the favorite of his later wives.
+It is generally accepted by Shias that Khadijah was Muhammad's favorite wife without contest, and that Aisha or Umm Salama were only the favorite of his later wives.
 Some use the fact that Muhammad was only in a monogamous relationship with Khadijah as evidence of her superiority to his later wives.
 One opinion is that Muhammad's marriage to Aisha was only prescribed to ease his suffering after Khadijah's death, diminishing the implications of divine intent for the union.